numba/numba/docs/source/developer/threading_implementation.rst

 The threading layer launch sequence is heavily guarded to ensure that the launch is both thread and process safe and run once per process.
 In a system with numerous Python ``threading`` module threads all using Numba, the first thread through the launch sequence will get its thread mask set appropriately, but no further threads can run the launch sequence.
-This means that other threads will need their initial thread mask set some other way, this is achieved when ``get_num_threads`` is called and no thread mask is present, in this case the thread mask will be set to the default.
+This means that other threads will need their initial thread mask set some other way.
+This is achieved when ``get_num_threads`` is called and no thread mask is present, in this case the thread mask will be set to the default.
+In the implementation, "no thread mask is present" is represented by the value -1 and the "default thread mask" (unset) is represented by the value 0.
+The implementation also immediately calls ``set_num_threads(NUMBA_NUM_THREADS)`` after doing this, so if either -1 or 0 is encountered as a result from ``get_num_threads()`` it indicates a bug in the above processes.

 OS ``fork()`` calls
 *******************